Is York,Worth Visiting? Why You Need to Visit this Charming English City

 Notable shops in Shambles

-- The Shop that must not be named and Potions Cauldron: Amazing place worth checking out for all the Harry Potter fans!
+- The Shop that must not be Named and Potions Cauldron: Amazing place worth checking out for all the Harry Potter fans!
 Highly recomend the Butterbeer!

 - Betty Team Rooms: Nestled within the heart of the Shambles, York, Bettys Tea Room is a must if you’re on the hunt for a British afternoon tea experience.
 I highly recomened ordering the the tea and scones (with jam and cream) for the quenessential experience!
 With its Art Deco interiors and polished silverware, Bettys had all the ambiance for a proper British tea experience.